 Phenylketonuria (PKU) is a type of amino acid metabolism disorder.
 It is inherited.
-If you have it, your body can't process part of a protein called phenylalanine (Phe).
-Phe is in almost all foods.
+If you have it, your body can't process phenylalanine (Phe).
+Phe is an amino acid, a building block of proteins.
+It is in almost all foods.
 If your Phe level gets too high, it can damage your brain and cause severe intellectual disability.
 All babies born in U.S. hospitals must now have a screening test for PKU.
 This makes it easier to diagnose and treat the problem early.

 Babies who get on this special diet soon after they are born develop normally.
 Many have no symptoms of PKU.
 It is important to stay on the diet for the rest of your life.